|School||Cardiff School of Geography and Planning|

 |Module Leader||Dr Pauline Card|

-The research dissertation is the chance for students to really demonstrate their academic knowledge and skills during their degree.
+The research dissertation is the chance for students to demonstrate their academic knowledge and skills during their degree.
 It is the only module that allows students to develop their own interests in the form of independent study.
-In the past, students have developed and studied a wide range of highly innovative and ambitious research projects, many using case studies from overseas.
-The research dissertation represents a major piece of work and is something that can help you stand out to potential employers and in some cases has helped students gain employment in certain sectors.
-Because of its importance, it counts as a triple module, and students are expected to devote half of the Autumn semester working on it.
+In the past, students have undertaken a wide range of highly innovative and ambitious research projects, many using case studies from overseas.
+The research dissertation represents a major piece of work and is something that can help you stand out to potential employers,in some cases has helped students gain employment in certain sectors.
+Because of its importance, it counts as a thirty credit module, and students are expected to devote half of the Autumn semester to working on it.
 The dissertation provides the means of developing students' research and analytical abilities.
 It requires that students develop their prescriptive problem-solving abilities by undertaking basic research, and by assessing its contribution to geographical theory.
 It is a major opportunity for students to analyse in depth an area of literature, which they have chosen for themselves, and to show their practical skills as independent researchers – a key skill in many professions.

-Students should be able to provide a formal understanding of the scientific principles that govern the activities of social research in a major piece of research
+provide a formal understanding of the scientific principles that govern the activities of social research

-Students should have developed an appreciation of the morals and ethics involved in undertaking research and completed an ethical approval form before undertaking any data collection.
+display an appreciation of the ethics involved in undertaking research, and complete an ethical approval form before undertaking any data collection.

 5 Lectures – to provide guidance on how to manage, analyse and write up a research dissertation.
-The lectures follow on from guidance given in Year 2 and complement individual supervision of the research
+The lectures follow on from guidance given in Year 2 and complement individual supervision of research.

 1 Workshop – structured and organised to allow students to discuss problems and issues related to the analysis and writing up of the research within small groups doing similar topics.